Kaolinovo

 Kaolinovo (Каолиново, [kɐoˈlinovo]) is a town in northeastern Bulgaria, part of Shumen Province.
 It is the administrative centre of the homonymous Kaolinovo Municipality, which lies in the northern part of Shumen Province.
-As of December 2009, the town has a population of 1,538 inhabitants.
+As of December 2009, the town had a population of 1,538.

 Kaolinovo was named after its main product: the municipality is rich in high-quality kaolin (china clay), with a mine and an ore dressing plant present.
 The reserves amount to 65 million tonnes.

 Municipality

 Kaolinovo municipality includes the following 16 places: